LongLLaVA: Scaling Multi-modal LLMs to 1000 Images Efficiently via a Hybrid Architecture: LongLLaVA

 \subsection{Multi-modal Architecture}

-Our multimodal architecture is constructed around three core components inspired by LLaVA~\citep{li2024llava}: the Vision Encoder, the Projector, and the LLM.
-The primary strategies for adapting to multimodal long-context are predominantly derived from two aspects.
+The architecture consists of three core components inspired by LLaVA~\citep{li2024llava}: the Vision Encoder, the Projector, and the LLM.

-\textbf{Vision Information Processing.} We employ CLIP\footnote{\texttt{openai/clip-vit-base-patch32}} as the vision encoder to encode visual information and a two-layer MLP as the projector to map vision features into the text embedding space suitable for the LLM.
+\paragraph{Vision Information Processing} We employ CLIP\footnote{\texttt{openai/clip-vit-base-patch32}} as the vision encoder to encode visual information and a two-layer MLP as the projector to map vision features into the text embedding space suitable for the LLM.
 Prior to projection, bilinear pooling is applied, reducing the token representation of an image from 576 to 144 by aggregating $2\times2$ patch units into a single token.
 This approach effectively conserves training and inference time while maintaining essential spatial relationships between patches.
-Further details on the effectiveness of this strategy are provided in Section~\ref{sec:abl}.
+In Section~\ref{sec:abl}, we further discuss the impact of this token reduction on performance and explore strategies for its mitigation.

-\textbf{Hybrid LLM Architecture.} Our model employs a hybrid LLM architecture comprising four stacks of hybrid layers, each integrates Transformer and Mamba layers in a 7:1 ratio, as depicted in Figure~\ref{fig:arch}.
+\paragraph{LLM Architecture} Our model employs a hybrid LLM architecture comprising four stacks of hybrid layers, each integrates Transformer and Mamba layers in a 1:7 ratio, as depicted in Figure~\ref{fig:arch}.
 It also features a Mixture of Experts (MoE) approach in every other layer, utilizing 16 experts and selecting the top-2 experts for each token.
 RMSNorm~\citep{zhang2019rootmeansquarelayer} is used between layers to enhance normalization, although positional embeddings are omitted.
 The model incorporates Grouped Query Attention (GQA)~\citep{ainslie2023gqatraininggeneralizedmultiquery} and SwiGLU activation functions~\citep{shazeer2020gluvariantsimprovetransformer}, similar to other large language models.
 The total parameter count of the model is \texttt{53B}, with activation parameters during inference totaling \texttt{13B}; we designate this model as \textbf{LongLLaVA-A13B}.
-In an effort to make the model more efficient, we have retained only the \texttt{Expert-0} in the \texttt{Mamba MoE Layer}, thereby constructing \textbf{LongLLaVA-9B}.
+In an effort to make the model more efficient, we have retained only the \texttt{Expert-0} in the \texttt{Mamba MoE Layer}\footnote{We chose Expert-0 due to minimal performance differences, detailed in Appendix~\ref{app:expert}.}, thereby constructing \textbf{LongLLaVA-9B}.